Day-Cohort-77/server-side-dotnet-curriculum/book-2-entity-framework/chapters/tinytreats-automapper.md

 ## Creating Mapping Profiles

 AutoMapper uses profiles to define mapping configurations.
-Let's create a new folder called `Mapping` in our project and add a profile for each of our entity types:
+Create a new folder called `Mapping` in your project and add a profile for each of your entity types:

 ```csharp
 // Mapping/ProductMappingProfile.cs